We call for a wilder Europe to help mitigate the current climate and nature emergency and create new opportunities for Europe.

 Letting nature lead

-Rewilding lets restored natural processes shape our landscapes and seascapes in a dynamic way.
-This will see us intervene less in nature going forwards.
+From the free movement of rivers to natural grazing, habitat succession and predation, rewilding lets restored natural processes shape our landscapes and seascapes in a dynamic way.
+There is no human-defined optimal point or end state.
+It goes where nature takes it.
+By helping nature’s inherent healing powers gaining strength, we will see people intervene less in nature going forwards.

 Working at nature’s scale

-Rewilding means working at scale to rebuild wildlife diversity and abundance and giving natural processes the opportunity to enhance ecosystem resilience.
+Rewilding means working at scale to rebuild wildlife diversity and abundance and giving natural processes the opportunity to enhance ecosystem resilience, with enough space to allow nature to drive the changes and shape the living systems.

 Building nature-based economies

-By enhancing wildlife and ecosystems, rewilding provides new economic opportunities through the provision of nature-based livelihoods and income.
+By enhancing wildlife and ecosystems, rewilding provides new economic opportunities through generating livelihoods and income linked to nature’s vitality.

 Building coalitions and providing support based on respect, trust and shared values.
 Connecting people of all backgrounds to co-create innovative ways of rewilding and deliver the best outcomes for communities and wild nature.